‘Think Ambitious Experiments’; Valuing Failure and Coaxing the Best Ideas Out of Us

 Normalize talking about failures.
 “Working with metrics is all about trial and error, adjustment and retrial,” Elizabeth Gamperl wrote in her Reuters Institute report.
 “Every failure is a step closer to success.”
 Said one editor: “We have as many open conversations about when things haven’t worked as possible without everyone getting really upset.
 That is not easy because people work incredibly hard in the newsroom.
 What lessons can be learned?”

-Make failure safe.
-“You have to have the ability to put yourself out there and be willing to fail,” Heather Farley, now the CEO of Access Intelligence, once told us.
+Make failure safe.“You have to have the ability to put yourself out there and be willing to fail,” Heather Farley, now the CEO of Access Intelligence, once told us.
 “Fail fast and fail forward is my favorite motto.”
 What was one of the first things you did when you became CEO of Match?
 Sam Yagan was asked.
-“When I took over Match, I realized that they use data, but the expectation—which was always data-driven—was that tests will all succeed.
+“When I took over Match, I realized that they use data, but the expectation—which was always data-driven—was that tests would all succeed.
 It wasn’t built in a culture of failure.
+Much like online betting sites not on Gamstop, where risks and uncertainty are inherent, I understood that embracing the possibility of failure was crucial.
 I compare never failing with not having ambition.
 [So the question became,] how do we let ourselves test out our intuition?
 The intuition has to inform what data you get.”

 Learn lessons in success and failure.
 “If something [messes] up, you can look at your stats and figure out what went wrong,” said Kate Lucey, a former digital editor for Cosmopolitan UK.
 “Try new ideas—if they work, how can you expand them?
 If they fail, why did they fail and what have you learnt about your audience that you can apply to future work?
 It’s constant learning, constant adapting—and a constant headache… but it’s FUN.”